sarthakbarange/AmazonClone/README.md

 Alternatively, open it in a code editor like VS Code and use the Live Server extension.

 ## Project Structure
-AmazonClone/
+AmazonClone/.
-├── index.html        # Main HTML file
+├── index.html        # Main HTML file.
-├── styles.css        # CSS file for styling
+├── styles.css        # CSS file for styling.
-├── images/           # Images used in the project
+├── images/           # Images used in the project.
-└── README.md         # Project documentation
+└── README.md         # Project documentation.

 ## Screenshot
 Here’s a screenshot of the Amazon Clone: